Who we are

 THE BIG PICTURE

-- 6.3 million marginalised and other vulnerable people were provided with sexual and reproductive health and rights interventions.
+- 12.1 million marginalised people provided with sexual and reproductive health and rights interventions.

 - Elton John AIDS Foundation